Bootcamp-IA-P6/Proyecto1_project-Taximeter/README.md

 2 Dockerize the application: Package the app and its dependencies to facilitate deployment and portability.

 3 Web version: Create an internet-accessible interface so the taximeter can be used in web browsers.

+TEST UNIT.
+The code proves that the taximeter counts the seconds correctly and calculates the final cost accurately.>>>>